ignatandrei/console_to_saas/README.md

 ## What we will build

 The application will be a simple one: from multiple word documents we will build a summarizing Excel file.

-The point here is not the application per se , but the way to organize from console application to web.
+The point here is not to build the application 100% production-ready, but our focus will be on code organization and discuss the common problems while on this journey.

 ## Feedback